 Could there be better ways to manage and diagnose vaginal discharge?
-Pants, panti-liners?
+Pants, panty liners?

-POC tests for pelvic inflammatory disease and access to rapid point of care testing and less invasive testing for STIs would help - for men and women.
-Examples include chlamydia and trichomonas
+POC tests for pelvic inflammatory disease, access to rapid POC testing, and less invasive testing for STIs would help - for both men and women.
+Examples include chlamydia and trichomonas.

-A habit tracking diary could help with recurrent BV and thrust infections by identifying a link to lifestyle activities.
+A habit tracking diary could help with recurrent bacterial vaginosis and thrush infections by identifying a link to lifestyle activities.

-It can be difficult to keep ointments in place on the vulva.
-Could a material like silly putty help with keeping ointments or corrosive treatments in the correct area?
+It can be difficult to keep ointments in place on the vulva or nipple (e.g. thrush during breastfeeding).
+Could a material like silly putty or a mould help with keeping ointments or corrosive treatments in the correct area?